-Assembled for historical reference and personal interest, with annotations and examples where possible.
+Regardless, assembled here for historical / archival reference and personal interest, with annotations where possible.